tylerhunt/pew_pew/README.md

 3. Commit your changes (`git commit -am 'Add some feature.'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Copyright

+Copyright © 2012 Tyler Hunt.
+Released under the terms of the MIT license.
+See LICENSE for details.